MadeByMike/madebymike/_posts/2015-1-5-zero-element-loading-animations.md

 I’ve created some other examples such as a radial loading animation - I'll admit, this one generates some lengthy css, but in most cases it is still smaller than an image or even an SVG.
 To create more complex animations like this you are going to need a preprocessor or some kind of script to generate the keyframes.
 Otherwise minor changes are going to result in a significant re-calculations and this is not something you would want to do by hand.

 Please let me know on [twitter](https://twitter.com/MikeRiethmuller) if you find this useful, if you have some more examples or if you have any questions.
-I'll be happy to add you examples here.
+I'll be happy to add your examples here.

 ##Examples